 How Data Analytics is Used to Create a Movie Recommendation Engine

 When you sign-up for movie streaming services like Netflix or Hulu, apart from asking your general details, they also ask for their interests, movie genres, and rate some of the movies in their database.
-Its built on the premise that if the algorithm cannot suggest a movie that the customers would like to watch, they will eventually cancel their subscription.
+It’s built on the premise that if the algorithm cannot suggest a movie that the customers would like to watch, they will eventually cancel their subscription.
 So, to keep them interested, they rely on your personal preferences and outside sources to make sure the algorithm suggests a movie that you end up watching.
 But is the movie recommendation engine efficient?
-Netflix recently tweeted that the recommendation algorithm drives 75% of their viewer activity.
+Netflix recently tweeted that the recommendation algorithm drives 75% of its viewer activity.
 Movie streaming services have spent a considerable amount of resources on improving the accuracy of their recommendation algorithm, by hosting contests, hiring experts, and investing in infrastructure.
-For instance, by gathering massive amounts of data Netflix realized that a lot of people liked “The Social Network” directed by David Fincher, and British version of “House of Cards” had large audience base, and finally those who watched the British version also watching movies with Kevin Spacey and those directed by David Fincher.
+For instance, by gathering massive amounts of data Netflix realized that a lot of people liked “The Social Network” directed by David Fincher, and the British version of “House of Cards” had a large audience base, and finally those who watched the British version also watching movies with Kevin Spacey and those directed by David Fincher.
 By factoring in these three data points, Netflix created an American version of House of Cards with both David Fincher and Kevin Spacey.

 Going Beyond the Movie Recommendation Engine

-Movie recommendation engine is only one aspect where movie-streaming companies can use data analytics.
+The movie recommendation engine is only one aspect where movie-streaming companies can use data analytics.
 The underlying principles and data analytics technology can be used to analyze user preferences and behavior to customize personalized trailers, promote subscription plans, and provide discounts.
 Additionally, companies can also decide on which movies to license since renting movies from studios is very expensive.
 They use metrics which is close to ‘maximum entertainment gained per dollar spent’ to decide which titles to license.

 Notable Movie Recommendation Engines